Richardaeld/Fat_Racoon_Kitchen/README.md

 help home chefs make the jump from recipe depentent to taste depentent.
 Our chefs know the importance of making the best out of what we have on hand and want to share that liberating experience with other home chefs.

-The two chefs of the Fat Racoon Kitchen started as sleep deprived, nocturnal home chefs that would use the "garbage", leftovers, or that one thing that has to be eatten today (Weve all done it) to make a meal.
+The chefs of the Fat Racoon Kitchen started as sleep deprived, nocturnal home chefs that would use the "garbage", leftovers, or that one thing that has to be eatten today (Weve all done it) to make a meal.
 With practice and study these meals improved over time but it started with learning fundamental cooking practices and taste pairings.
 We want to help others wisely spend their kitchen time making the best meals they can.
 We offer conventional cooking practice and recipe guidance to help them along the way.
 The Fat Racoon Kitchen believes that helping to establish a community